 • In Region 42, the teams in our 7U/8U divisions are ultimately responsible for providing their own officials for refereeing.
 7U/8U teams are expected to provide adult team referees who have been certified via the 8U Official clinic (or higher) to officiate during their child's game as the center referee.
 Head coaches may not be team referees, but assistant coaches, once certified as 8U referees or above, may.
 If an assistant coach is refereeing the game, they may not coach while doing so.
 Spectators who are not certified referees may only help by signaling if the ball has gone out of bounds.
 The Home team will be the default team to provide the certified referee at each game.
-Regional referees or 8U Officials who are earning referee points for their team(s) in the competitive divisions (10U-14U) may also sign up to referee any of the 8U games and earn one referee point (1/2 team standing referee Point) for an 8U CR (center referee) slot.
+Regional referees or 8U Officials who are earning referee points for their team(s) in the competitive divisions (10U-14U) may also sign up to referee any of the 8U games and earn 1/2 (0.5) a referee point for an 8U CR (center referee) slot.
+Note that no referee points are earned for 8U AR or 7U CR/AR slots.
 In all cases, the coaches are expected to support and abide by the calls made by the referees.